 - Type 2 diabetes

 - Certain types of cancer.

-Higher weight patients are also more likely to experience sleep disturbances, hygiene issues, mobility concerns and greater fall risk.
+Higher weight patients are also more likely to experience sleep disturbances, hygiene issues, mobility concerns, greater fall risk, and other health risks.

 The depression-overeating connection

 In addition to the medical and physical complications that accompany higher weight, depression is a serious health risk to consider.
 In some cases, the effects of being overweight or obese can lead to depression, while other individuals may have sustained depressed mood that contributes to excess weight gain.

 Our Masters-level clinicians are here to help you understand compulsive overeating and the specialized treatment you will need to fully recover.
 Please call us today at 877-825-8584 to schedule a free, confidential phone consultation.

 Learn more about the